 - The number of schools participating in the K-2 Literacy and Numeracy Action Plan has increased to 668, including 407 schools in regional areas.

 The NSW Government was the first in Australia to sign up to the National Education Reform Agreement, following the Gonski Review [PDF 3.85mb], which is a fairer distribution of funding so students in most need are properly resourced.
 We developed the Resource Allocation Model of funding, which targets NSW students and schools in most need of extra support – this is now considered best practice in Australia and many other countries.
-NSW principals now have increased local authority, with more accountability.

-- $38 million, as part of the $224 million Quality Teaching, Successful Students 2015 election commitment.
-This chooses 1000 of the best teachers to mentor and coach other teachers, monitor student performance data across the school to ensure teachers are focused on areas of need and support principals so schools become thriving learning communities.
+- $88 million in 2017-18 as part of the $224 million ‘Quality Teaching, Successful Students’ 2015 election commitment.
+This package will enable up to 1000 of the best teachers to mentor and coach other teachers and monitor student performance data across schools.

 What can you do?